nomadkaraoke/python-audio-separator/README.md

 ### As a Dependency in a Python Project

 You can use Audio Separator in your own Python project.
-Here's how you can use it:
+Here's a minimal example using the default two stem (Instrumental and Vocals) model:

 ```python
 from audio_separator.separator import Separator